remondis-it/gradle-project-template/README.md

 This project template was created to simplify the project creation for open source projects.
 Publishing the artifacts produced by a project is the main goal.
 In order to publish to Maven Central there is a guideline this project template complies to.
 See [Maven Central OSSRH rules](http://central.sonatype.org/pages/ossrh-guide.html) for more information.

 ### Signing the artifacts
 In order to publish to Maven Central the project's artifacts must be signed.
-The singing key must be available in the project to be used during the build. __Since you do not want to place an unencrypted signing key in the repository__ the key must be encrypted.
+This project was configured to use a GPG keyring file to sign the artifacts during the build. __Since you do not want to place an unencrypted signing key in the repository__ the keyrinf file will be encrypted.

-The following instructions where taken from [this article](http://central.sonatype.org/pages/working-with-pgp-signatures.html).
-To create a crypted signing key, follow this steps:

-1. Generate a GPG Key Pair using GnuPG: `gpg --gen-key`.
-This command produces a keyring file in `~/.gnupg/secring.gpg`.
-2. List the keys: `gpg --list-keys` and expect the output to be something similar to `pub   2048R/<YOUR_KEYID_HERE> 2011-08-31 [expires: 2012-02-27]`.
-Choose your key from the list and remember the id of the key you want to use.
-3. Upload the public key to a public key server: `gpg --keyserver hkp://pool.sks-keyservers.net --send-keys <YOUR_KEYID_HERE>` or export the public key in ASCII format with `gpg -a --output public-key.asc --export <YOUR_KEYID_HERE>`.
-The latter can be used if you want to upload the public key to a server using a webinterface like [MIT PGP Public Key Server](http://pgp.mit.edu/).
-4. Specify a password used to (de)encrypt the private signing key.
-This password is referenced by `<YOUR_PASSWORD_HERE>` in the following steps.
-5. Encrypt your private key using the above generated secret `openssl aes-256-cbc -pass pass:<YOUR_PASSWORD_HERE> -in ~/.gnupg/secring.gpg -out ./sign.enc -a`
-6. Place the resulting file `sign.enc` in the project folder `etc`.
+First of all you need a GPG keyring file containing the private key to be used for signing.
+Please follow the instructions in [this article](http://central.sonatype.org/pages/working-with-pgp-signatures.html#generating-a-key-pair) to create a GPG keyring file.

+Once you created the GPG keyring you can follow this instructions to encrypt it and make the keyring available for this project.

+1. Please run the script `./encrypt-keyring-sh` in this project.
+2. Specify the path to the GPG keyring file or simply hit [ENTER] to use the keyring file from your home directory.
+3. Specify the password to encrypt the keyring file.
+4. Retype the password.
+5. The script now encrypts the keyring file and writes it to `etc/sign.enc`. __Your encrypted keyring file is now part of this project and will be comitted.__
+6. The script gives you a hint which variable must be present in the Travis CI build.
+Since the variable must be bash-escaped, the script prints out the password in the escaped version.
+This makes it simple for you to configure the variable in Travis CI.
-7. Configure the following Travis CI build environment variables
+7. Double check the configuration in Travis CI and make sure that __the flag "Display value in build log" is disabled__ for the secret environment variables.

-  * `envSigningKeyId`: The key id referenced using `<YOUR_KEYID_HERE>` see above.
-  * `envSigningPassword`: The password for the keyring file.
-  * `envKeyringPassword`: The password `<YOUR_PASSWORD_HERE>` to decrypt the private keyring file.
+8. Commit

+### How to publish to Maven Central

+In order to publish to Maven Central please follow [this instructions](http://central.sonatype.org/pages/ossrh-guide.html).
+This article describes the steps to get access to OSSRH via a personal account.
+After this process you were granted access to your staging repository where you can publish artifacts of your registered namespace.
+Please create a singing key as described [above](#signing-the-artifacts).

+This project is configured to publish to an OSSRH staging repository.
+If the signing key was created and valid the project is able to upload artifacts to the staging repository.
+The build is pre-configured to perform the neccessary steps. __The upload of artifacts is only triggered on Travis CI builds running on branch "master".__

+If the build on branch "master" succeeded, the artifacts are accessible via the [OSS webinterface](https://oss.sonatype.org/#welcome). __In order to release the staged artifacts, perform the close and release operations manually as described [here](http://central.sonatype.org/pages/releasing-the-deployment.html).__